-Fast-forward to the present context and the advent of Building Information Modeling: In this landscape, complexity is still very high, but the production of drawings is now the by-product of building a virtual 3D model composed of constructive elements.
-These elements are loaded with data that describe not only geometry, but also cost, manufacturer, count, and just about any other metadata you can imagine.
-With an integrated parametric 3D model, it's possible to detect spatial clashes between the multitudes of systems in the building.
-You can know with confidence whether duct work will interfere with the structural steel long before construction starts.
+Fast-forward to the present context and the advent of building information modeling.
+The production of drawings is now streamlined by creating a digital 3D model composed of virtual building elements.
+These elements are loaded with data that describe not only geometry, but also material, fire rating, cost, manufacturer, count, and just about any other metadata you can imagine.
+The focus moves from 2D abstractions to integrated model delivery.
+It's now possible to detect spatial clashes between the multitudes of complex systems in the building.
+You can know with confidence whether ductwork will interfere with the structural steel long before construction starts.
 The goal of reducing errors and smoothing out the construction process is driving firms to be more efficient, effective, and productive.
-In this reality plans, sections, and elevations are all derivative representations-producing them isn't a set of isolated, discontinuous tasks.
-A datarich model means that more analysis and iterative searching for optimal solutions can occur early in the design process.
+With BIM, all the plans, sections, and elevations are derivative representations of the model: producing these drawings is no longer a set of isolated, repetitive, and discontinuous tasks.
+A data-rich model also means that more analysis and iterative searching for optimal solutions can occur early in the design process.
 As detail is added, the model becomes an increasingly accurate representation of what will actually be built.
-The model itself can be used to generate part lists, shop drawings, and instructions for industrially produced elements.
-If you can send a digital file that can instruct machines to produce components, the need for traditional annotated drawings disappears.
-Of course, that day has yet to arrive; but the idea can get you thinking about future directions and possibilities.
-The ultimate benefits of BIM are still emerging in a market primed to radically change the way buildings are designed and built.
-A shift in process and expectation is happening in the Architecture, Engineering, Construction (AEC) world, with private and public sector owners beginning to demand BIM models as part of the delivery package.
+The model itself can be used to generate parts lists, shop drawings, and instructions for industrially produced elements for the fabrication process.
+If you can send a digital file that can instruct machines to produce components, the need for traditional annotated drawings might disappear entirely.
+The ultimate benefits of BIM are still emerging in a market primed to change radically the way buildings are designed and built.
+A shift in process and expectation is happening in the architecture, engineering, and construction (AEC) world, with private and public sector owners beginning to demand BIM models as part of the delivery package.